juliapsrk/taskhacker2022/README.md

 - task/productivity manager

-- user can sign up and create a profile
+- user can sign up and create a profile ✅

-- user can create new team and/or join existing team
+- user can create new team and/or join existing team ✅

 - user can create tasks (text + images)
 - user can edit and delete tasks
 - user can change status of task

-- user can (edit? and) delete profile
+- user can edit profile ✅

-## Work division

-Together

-- models

-Individual

-- sign up flow (with views)
-- task creation (with views)

 ## Pages